Practical information & advice

 From our experience, much will depend on the consular officer that deals with your case, and how you present yourself at the interview.
 Ultimately, if you decide that you need to apply for a visa, you’ve got nothing to lose by applying.
 We certainly hear of many people who have been successful in getting a visa and these include a range of convictions and disposals.

 If you feel that you’ve omitted evidence material to the visa decision, you will need to reapply for a visa and appear at the embassy in person.
+See our will I get a visa section.

 Here you’ll find links to useful organisations and websites related to travel to the US that we refer to in our information and advice.
 Contact details for the organisations listed below can be found here.